Houben centre bomb threat: Aftermath

 A funeral was halted at Holy Cross Church because of the threat.
 25 homes had to be evacuated and residents of a nursing home were moved to another section of the building.

 The driver of the hijacked van was taken to hospital because of shock.
 He was forced to leave his home after the hijacking.

 The Ulster Volunteer Force is suspected of being behind the threat.

 A forty-year-old man who owned a gym was arrested and charged with preparation of terrorist acts, hijacking and placing an article causing a bomb hoax by police, which he denied.
 Bail was refused in his case.

 The two gunmen are still being sought.

 Reactions

 The threats were widely condemned by people across the political spectrum, including Secretary of State for Northern Ireland Brandon Lewis, DUP leader Jeffrey Donaldson and Deputy First Minister of Northern Ireland Michelle O'Neill.

+Trial

+In September 2026 Darren James Service from north Belfast pleaded guilty to charges of hijacking a Vauxhall Vivaro van and placing an item causing a bomb hoax at the Houben Centre on 25 March 2022.
+A senior Crown prosecutor said that plea was acceptable.
+Service was released on bail ahead of sentencing.